Leilamiranda95/cursor-setup/README.md

-# cursor-setup
-# AI Tools Setup
+AI Tools Setup

-## Tools Installed
+Tools Installed

-- Cursor IDE
+Cursor IDE
+Claude Code Extension
+Codex Extension
-- GitHub
+GitHub

-## Steps Completed
+Steps Completed
+Installed Cursor IDE.
+Installed the Claude Code extension and logged in.
+Installed the Codex extension and logged in.

-1. Created a GitHub account.
+Created a GitHub account.
-2. Created a public repository.
+Created a public GitHub repository.
-3. Installed Cursor IDE.
-4. Started configuring the required extensions.
+Created a README.md file describing the setup process.
+Uploaded the README to GitHub.

-## Issues Encountered
+Issues Encountered

-The Claude Code and Codex extensions required additional account setup.
+I was unfamiliar with some of the GitHub and Cursor workflow steps at first.

-## Solutions
+Solutions

-I followed the available documentation and continued configuring the tools.
+I used the available documentation and tutorials to understand the process and complete the setup successfully.